pause. breathe. dance. repeat.

-Fist step.
+First step of the embodied practice.
 Your journey begins here, take a moment to stop what you’re doing.

 Stop all inner and outer movement and stand quietly in the middle of your circle.
 Just observe what is happening in your body.

+Do you feel overwhelm?
 What are the sensations in your body?
 What secrets is your heart whispering in this moment?
 How is your mind racing?
 What stories are you telling yourself?
 Witness with compassion and without judgement.